APogue/APogue.github.io/_posts/posts/2024-08-05-Article-Draft-v2.md

 			- "university does not restrict or control the views shared by student groups.”

-				- this is their "blanket statement" that reserves them the right not to get involved even when discrimination and agitated harassment is occurring
+				- this is their "blanket statement" that reserves them the right not to get involved even when discrimination and harassment are occurring

 	- Consequences